ZERO-PHC/Grafo/README.md

 # Grafo: CLI Title Generator

-Grafo is a command-line interface (CLI) title generator developed in Go.
+Grafo is a command-line interface (CLI) ASCII art title generator.
 It utilizes the Huh package for user input and the Dall-e image generator to create unique title images.
 This tool provides a fun and innovative way to generate stylish, personalized titles for your projects or presentations.

 ![Grafo CLI Title Generator](./grafo-img.png)